yichunzhao/git-control-flow/README.md

 below the = and before the greater-than arrow is the target code that conflict with your commited code.

-It may remove the arrows and '='signs, and merge both lines as what it should be then commit
+It may remove the arrows and '='signs, and merge both lines as what it should be', and then commit